John Lavis

-John Norman Lavis is a Canadian physician based in Toronto, Ontario.
+John Norman Lavis (born June 11, 1965) is a Canadian physician based in Toronto, Ontario.
 He is a tenured professor in the Department of Health Evidence and Impact at McMaster University, where he founded and directs the McMaster Health Forum.
 He is co-lead of Rapid-Improvement Support and Exchange (RISE).

 Lavis serves as the director of the World Health Organization's Collaborating Centre for Evidence-Informed Policy and chairs the Advisory Committee on Health Research to the Pan American Health Organization.
 He additionally holds the Tier 1 Canada Research Chair in Evidence-Informed Health Systems.

 He has co-led various research and policy development activities during the COVID-19 pandemic in Ontario, including participation on the Ontario COVID-19 Science Advisory Table and the COVID-19 Evidence Network to Support Decision-Making (COVID-END).

 Early life and education

-Lavis was born June 11, 1965 in Montréal, Quebec.
-He earned his MD at Queen's University at Kingston from 1983-1989, at which time he joined the Canadian Medical Association and the Ontario Medical Association.
-He did a rotating internship at North York General Hospital through the University of Toronto from 1989-1990, earning him a certificate in Clinical Traineeship in HIV Infection.
-He then completed a Master of Sciences in Health Planning and Financing at the London School of Economics and Political Science from 1991-1992, and briefly worked as a Visiting Research Fellow in the Health Policy Unit at the London School of Hygiene and Tropical Medicine.
+Lavis was born June 11, 1965, in Montréal, Quebec.
+He earned his MD at Queen's University at Kingston from 1983 to 1989, at which time he joined the Canadian Medical Association and the Ontario Medical Association.
+He did a rotating internship at North York General Hospital through the University of Toronto from 1989 to 1990, earning him a certificate in Clinical Traineeship in HIV Infection.
+He then completed a Master of Sciences in Health Planning and Financing at the London School of Economics and Political Science from 1991 to 1992, and briefly worked as a visiting research fellow in the Health Policy Unit at the London School of Hygiene and Tropical Medicine.
 In 1992, he consulted for the World Health Organization's Global Programme on AIDS on the cost of HIV prevention strategies in developing countries.

-He worked as a research fellow at the Institute for Clinical Evaluative Sciences (ICES) then attended Harvard University for his PhD in Health Policy from 1994-1997.
+He worked as a research fellow at the Institute for Clinical Evaluative Sciences (ICES) then attended Harvard University for his PhD in Health Policy from 1994 to 1997.
 During the summer of 1995 he worked as a research fellow at the Institute for Work and Health, returning again in June 1996 until his Harvard graduation in 1997.